ALMaclaine/frontend-monolith-challenges/README.md

 20. Cross-browser and cross-device testing: Monolithic frontend applications may present additional challenges when it comes to cross-browser and cross-device testing.
 The complexity of the application can make it harder to identify and resolve compatibility issues, potentially affecting the user experience on different platforms.

+21. Difficulty in enforcing ownership because of co-mingling of all artifacts

 To address these challenges, developers should consider adopting a balanced testing strategy that includes unit, integration, and E2E tests.
 Additionally, they may want to explore refactoring the monolithic frontend application into a more modular architecture, which can help reduce some of the complexities associated with E2E testing.

 ### Does adding e2e tests to a poorly architected app generally lead to that poor architecture being hardened